Bertram-RQ/python_youtube_downloader_website/README.md

 ### Linux

-There is a script called "**linux-start.sh**" which should download all required packages and setup a python environment and start the program (i've only tested this on arch so far but should support (**apt, bnf, pacman**) package managers)
+There is a script called "**linux-start.sh**" which should download all required packages and setup a python environment and start the program (i've only tested this on arch and ubuntu so far but should support (**apt, bnf, pacman**) package managers)

 to start the script please run this inside the folder of the script: